EDGI: Equivariant Diffusion for Planning with Embodied Agents: Introduction

 Our work builds on the Diffuser method by \citet{janner2022planning}, who approach both the learning of a dynamics model and planning within it as a generative modeling problem.
 The key idea in Diffuser is to train a diffusion model on an offline dataset of state-action trajectories.
 To plan with this model, one samples from it conditionally on the current state, using classifier guidance to maximize the reward.

-\looseness=-1 Our main contribution is a new diffusion model that is equivariant with respect to the product group $\fullgroup$ of spatial, temporal, and permutation symmetries and supports data consisting of multiple representations.
+Our main contribution is a new diffusion model that is equivariant with respect to the product group $\fullgroup$ of spatial, temporal, and permutation symmetries and supports data consisting of multiple representations.
 We introduce a new way of embedding multiple input representations into a single internal representation, as well as novel temporal, object, and permutation layers that act on the individual symmetries.
 When integrated into a planning algorithm, our approach allows for a soft breaking of the symmetry group through test-time task specifications both through conditioning and classifier guidance.

-We demonstrate \eqd in 3D navigation and robotic object manipulation environments.
-Compared to non-equivariant baselines, we find a performance improvement in the low-data regime as well as increased robustness to symmetry transformations of the environment.
+We demonstrate \eqd empirically in 3D navigation and robotic object manipulation environments.
+We find that \eqd greatly improves the performance in the low-data regime----matching the performance of the best non-equivariant baseline when using an order of magnitude less training data.
+In addition, \eqd is significantly more robust to symmetry transformations of the environment, generalizing well to unseen configurations.